COUNSELORS FOR SOCIAL JUSTICE

 1. Membership in the CSJ National organization must be maintained by the chapter's members

-2. The chapter must complete an Annual Report by May 31 to provide updated information about your chapter, your accomplishments, and your goals
+2. The chapter must complete an Annual Report by May 31 to provide updated information about your chapter, your accomplishments, and your goals.
+Instructions for submitting your chapter's Annual Report are emailed to all leadership contacts associated with your chapter.
+If you have not received your email by May 5, please reach out to [email protected]

 3. Any changes to the chapter's bylaws must be submitted to the Membership Committee at [email protected] as soon as they are finalized by the chapter.
 The CSJ Board must vote and approve the changes before they can go info effect for the chapter

-4. Starting with the 2025-2026 Leadership Year: Increased engagement through a Chapter Committee Liaison.
-The CSJ Board has requested that at least one officer of your chapter participate on a committee at the National level, in order to build community, facilitate communication, and further our mutual goals.
+4. Increased engagement through a Chapter Liaison.
+The CSJ Board has requested that at least one member of your chapter participate on a committee at the National level, in order to build community, facilitate communication, and further our mutual goals.
 Chapter Liaisons will go through a quick orientation and get assignments to their CSJ committees in the summer.

-Even chapters that have gone inactive are required to please submit the Annual Report each year in order to stay in good standing with your chapter charter.
+Even chapters that have gone inactive are required to please submit the Annual Report by May 31 each year in order to stay in good standing with your chapter charter.
+Again, please email [email protected] if you need assistance with the Annual Report submission.

 We also request that you promptly inform us of updated contact information so that we can always be in touch with your chapter.